 We may use Mailchimp for our email marketing who are GDPR compliant by way of an EU-US Privacy Shield.
 Please note that if you do not consent to your email being used for marketing purposes then we do not contact you by email for marketing or advertising purposes and the privacy shield stated here is not applicable.
 For more information on Privacy Shield please see the Data Protection Commission’s website www.dataprotection.ie and Mailchimp at https://mailchimp.com/help/about-mailchimp-the-eu-swiss-privacy-shield-and-the-gdpr/

 We are committed to privacy by design and privacy by default.
-As such, you will never have to ‘opt-out’ of our marketing processes; you will only ever have the option of ‘opting in’ if you’d like to be included.
-We do not engage in ‘pre-ticked’ boxes on consent forms nor do we ever assume you would consent to your data being processed.
+As such, you will never have to ‘opt-out’ of our marketing processes; you will only ever have the option of ‘opting in’ if you would like to be included.
+We do not engage in ‘pre-ticked’ boxes on consent forms, nor do we ever assume you would consent to your data being processed.
 You are free to withdraw consent for any marketing matters at any time you want.

-Sustainable Nation Ireland engages in a number of social media services and we strive to uphold privacy rights online.
+Sustainable Finance Ireland engages in a number of social media services, and we strive to uphold privacy rights online.
 We use social media services to promote our company and also to promote our specific events such as Climate Finance Week (www.climatefinaceweek.ie).

 Whilst engaging with social media, sometimes members of the public may post something objectionable and beyond our control to our social media pages/forums.
 In such cases, we will act to rectify any difficulties as soon as we are notified or become aware of the problem.
 We do not provide a continuous monitoring of social media sites/forums so there may be a slight delay from the initial post to when become aware of a problem.